jodyheavener/WebDB/README.md

 ```

 ### Other
-The follow methods and members are available, though they are meant to be internal.
+The following methods and members are available, though they are meant to be internal.

 * `transactions` – Object containing a history of database transactions
 * `transactionIdentifier` – Number used in conjuction with `transactions` and `done()` to identifying the current transaction
 * `identifyTransaction()` – Increments `transactionIdentifier` and returns the current ID number
 * `transaction(txConfig)` – Performs a single database transaction with parameters
 * `done(id, callback)` - Assigns a function to the `transactions` object by ID number
+* `sanitizeStatement(statement)` – Sanitizes a database statement; useful for when creating statements using ES6 template strings

 ## WebDB.Table(database, tableName)
 Instantiate the WebDB.Table class by Table Name with a copy of the WebDB instance.
 Table must exist in the database.